Part I: Biopolymers and Biomass-reinforced Green Composites

 23. The thermochemical conversion of biomass into biofuels

-Unlike other books that focus purely on polymer composites or nanocomposites, Biomass, Biopolymer-Based Materials and Bioenergy covers a broader range of material types including natural fibre reinforced polymer composites, particulate composites, fiberboard, wood fibre composites and plywood composite that utilize natural, renewable and biodegradable agricultural biomass, not only as reinforcements but also for the production of biofuels.
-Also covered are key topics related to biopolymers, i.e. the different types of grades that are currently available and their use as matrix materials in the development of biodegradable composites.
-In terms of bioenergy, the authors explore not only the so-called well-known processing methods of biofuels, but also the kinetics of biofuels production pathways, techno-economic analysis on biomass gasification, as well as biomass gasification with further upgrading into diesel additives and hybrid renewable energy systems for power generation.
+Biomass, Biopolymer-Based Materials and Bioenergy: Construction, Biomedical and Other Industrial Applications covers a broad range of material types, including natural fiber reinforced polymer composites, particulate composites, fiberboard, wood fiber composites, and plywood composite that utilize natural, renewable and biodegradable agricultural biomass.
+In terms of bioenergy, the authors explore not only the well-known processing methods of biofuels, but also the kinetics of biofuels production pathways, a techno-economic analysis on biomass gasification, and biomass gasification with further upgrading into diesel additives and hybrid renewable energy systems for power generation.

-Further chapters discuss advanced techniques for the development of biomass-based composites, biopolymer-based composites and particularly biomass gasification, thermal kinetic design and techno-economic analysis of biomass gasification.
-By introducing these topics, it will highlight a totally new research theme in biopolymer-based composite materials and bioenergy, which varies noticeably from those developed by using current manufacturing technologies.
+Further chapters discuss advanced techniques for the development of biomass-based composites, biopolymer-based composites, biomass gasification, thermal kinetic design and techno-economic analysis of biomass gasification.
+By introducing these topics, the book highlights a totally new research theme in biopolymer-based composite materials and bioenergy.

-- Demonstrates key research themes in materials science and engineering, including materials processing, polymer science, biofuel processing, thermal and kinetic studies, as well as biomedical and industrial applications
+- Demonstrates key research themes in materials science and engineering, including materials processing, polymer science, biofuel processing, and thermal and kinetic studies

-- Valuable information resource for those working in research and development departments, and for graduate students (Masters and PhDs) too
+- Presents valuable information for those working in research and development departments, and for graduate students (Masters and PhDs)

-Materials science and engineering especially polymer and composite technology, chemical, energy and environmental engineering
+Materials science and engineering, especially polymer and composite technology and chemical, energy and environmental engineering

 - No. of pages: